Having been salt cured, bacalhau (codfish) is extremely versatile, and can be virtually cooked in every way, shape and form.

 Another popular recipe is the bacalhau com natas (au gratin style), and don’t forget the bacalhau à Gomes de Sá (baked with potatoes, onions, boiled egg and olives).
 The list goes on.
 In Portugal, we have virtually 1001 differents ways to cook cod.

 Served everywhere in Lisbon, here’s a list of some of the best restaurants to eat cod in Lisbon.
-To locate them, use the map below.
+We’ve arranged them alphabetically.
+To locate which one is closest to you, use the map below.

 This king of cod serves the Portuguese specialty since 1976.
-The dishes are traditional, and the prices are a bit higher than average yet reasonable considering the portions size and quality.
+The dishes are traditional, and the prices are a bit higher than average yet reasonable considering the size and quality of portions.
 The place gets packed, so arrive early or book ahead.

 Av.
 Conde Valbom 71A, daily noon-3pm and 7pm-10.30pm, average price for 2: €45, www.restaurantelaurentina.pt

 Located in a former bakery in Bairro Alto, this place serves typical Portuguese food, including several cod dishes.
 It’s expensive, but the portions are huge, so you may consider sharing.
-The interior featuring vaulted stone arches and brick walls is beautiful; avoid the back room.
+The interior featuring vaulted stone arches and brick walls is beautiful, but you may want to avoid the back room.

-This place is ideal for a group that wants to eat codfish but also other typical Portuguese dishes, such as the bitoque (steak with fried egg, fries and salad), grilled sardines and mackerel, or polvo à lagareiro (grilled octopus).
-The place is not fancy at all, it’s a very Portuguese eatery.
+Zapata is ideal for a group that wants to combine codfish with other typical Portuguese dishes, such as the bitoque (steak with fried egg, fries and salad), grilled sardines and mackerel, or polvo à lagareiro (grilled octopus).
+Not fancy place though, expect instead a very Portuguese eatery.